-The Deputy Bailiff: The final Committee that was consulted was the States' Trading Supervisory Board, the President is not in the Assembly at the moment so I turn to the Vice-President, Deputy Smithies if he has any comments that he wishes to make.
-(Interjections)
+The Deputy Bailiff: The final Committee that was consulted was the States' Trading Supervisory Board.
+The President is not in the Assembly at the moment so I turn to the Vice-President, Deputy Smithies, if he has any comments that he wishes to make.
+(Laughter and interjections)